 It’s important to save money to get out of debt and fund your retirement, but you should also use it to have some fun in your life!

 Put some fun money aside so you have extra cash to spend on the things that bring joy to your life.
-Or, if you meet a savings goal then reward yourself with something that you’ve had your eye on.
-In fact, saving up for fun small-term goals is a great way to help you build the habit of saving.
+This will keep you motivated to keep working toward your financial goals.

-There’s no doubt that saving money is an important skill that will help you get ahead in life.
-Being able to save money will set you up to be healthier both financially, physically, and mentally.
+There’s no doubt that saving money is an important habit that will help you get ahead in life.
+In addition, being able to save money will also set you up to be healthier both physically and mentally.

-If you’re not able to save effectively then it will be very difficult for you to buy the house, car, or lifestyle that you want.
-Having these things brings stability to your life, and creates an environment that supports your overall health.
-You can sleep better at night, maintain a healthy diet, and have the energy to exercise.
+If you’re not able to save effectively then it will be very difficult for you to support the lifestyle that you want.
+Saving up for a nice house and reliable vehicle brings stability to your life, which supports your overall health.

-It’s important to save money to strengthen your financial confidence and assurance.
+It’s important to save money to strengthen your financial confidence.
 Having a money mindset that’s rooted in stability will guide you toward better financial decisions.